Lost-Outpost/Telsera/GAMEPLAY.md

   > :video_game: To begin, you need to be at least level 20 and should have completed the Daedric Quest The Mind of Madness

-- [Ghosts of the Tribunal - Reduced Cut](https://www.nexusmods.com/skyrimspecialedition/mods/67019) - Integrates ghosts of the tribunal content into the Redoran DLC and retains the quest
+- [Ghosts of the Tribunal - Reduced Cut](https://www.nexusmods.com/skyrimspecialedition/mods/67019) - Integrates ghosts of the tribunal content into the Redoran DLC and retains the quest.

-- [Ayleid Lich Crown - Cut Content Restored](https://www.nexusmods.com/skyrimspecialedition/mods/58398) - Implements a wearable version of the Ayleid Lich King's crown from The Cause creation
+- [Ayleid Lich Crown - Cut Content Restored](https://www.nexusmods.com/skyrimspecialedition/mods/58398) - Implements a wearable version of the Ayleid Lich King's crown from The Cause creation.

 Other changes to quests include

-- [Improved Companions - Questline Tweaks](https://www.nexusmods.com/skyrimspecialedition/mods/22300) - Actually back out of becoming a werewolf without leaving Skjor and Aela stuck in the Underforge forever, and various other tweaks for the Companions
+- [Improved Companions - Questline Tweaks](https://www.nexusmods.com/skyrimspecialedition/mods/22300) - Actually back out of becoming a werewolf without leaving Skjor and Aela stuck in the Underforge forever, and various other tweaks for the Companions.

 - [Save the Icerunner - Lights Out Alternate Routes](https://www.nexusmods.com/skyrimspecialedition/mods/34681) - Jaree-Ra in Solitude has a plan to set up a shipwreck.
 The ship is said to be full of weapons and riches, ripe for the taking.
 What will you do?

 - [Finding Helgi... and Laelette - A Laid to Rest Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/28973) - A home in Morthal burned down under mysterious circumstances; some say it was the murder of a wife and daughter.
 A woman leaves home without saying goodbye to her husband and son, ostensibly to join the war.
 Are these events connected?
-This is an overhaul of "Laid to Rest" and the third mod in the "Finding" series
+This is an overhaul of "Laid to Rest" and the third mod in the "Finding" series.

-- [A Lovely Letter Alternate Routes](https://www.nexusmods.com/skyrimspecialedition/mods/21916) - Tell Sven and Faendal that you won't get involved in their quarrel, or expose both of them and gain Camilla's favor for yourself
+- [A Lovely Letter Alternate Routes](https://www.nexusmods.com/skyrimspecialedition/mods/21916) - Tell Sven and Faendal that you won't get involved in their quarrel, or expose both of them and gain Camilla's favor for yourself.

 ## Locations

-- [Capitals and Towns of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/50263) - Changes the minor hold capitals to make them stad out from just regular villages
+- [Capitals and Towns of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/50263) - Changes the minor hold capitals to make them stad out from just regular villages.

+- [Detailed Cities](https://www.nexusmods.com/skyrimspecialedition/mods/38270) - A lightweight minimalist city overhaul that adds trees, plants, and other clutter to the walled cities, while staying close to the vanilla look.

+- [Sepolcri](https://www.nexusmods.com/skyrimspecialedition/mods/34105) - A complete overhaul of all burial sites in Skyrim.

+- [Unmarked Locations Pack](https://www.nexusmods.com/skyrimspecialedition/mods/82662) - This adds more than 50 new locations for you to visit, not found via map markers!